Appearance

 Inverse collection merging

-Direct and inverse tokens now live in the same Figma variable collection, cutting the total number of collections in half.
+Direct and inverse tokens live in the same Figma variable collection, which keeps the collection count low.
 Inverse tokens are distinguished by a path prefix:

 | Prefix | Meaning |